AkagiShigeru/collaboration-maddpg/README.md

 conda env create -f environment.yml
 ```

-This will create a new environment with the name `tennis-ddpg` and install all dependencies.
+This will create a new environment with the name `tennis-ddpg` and will install all dependencies.

 The actual Tennis Unity application can be downloaded from the links provided here: